franklintiel/pfig/README.md

 ```

 ## Additional Info
-You can see the follow [link](https://pfserver.net/plugins/api-transacciones/)
+This module is based on the follow documentation [link](https://pfserver.net/plugins/api-transacciones/)

 ## Releases notes: